Formal Verification of Robustness and Resilience of Learning-Enabled State Estimation Systems: Related Work

 \subsection{Robustness and Resilience}

-The endeavours of defining the two views -- robustness and resilience -- of a system's predictable operational outcome are widely abound from various perspectives.
-For example, from the automation study \cite{rieger2014resilient, francis2014metric}, robustness is strongly attached with a pre-oriented purpose with designated value and judgment from which some criteria, such as ``correctness" and ``validity", are imposed for checking against a system or a component.
-This view, with others focusing on the safety and risk aversion as reviewed in Section~\ref{sec:relatedsafety}, casts some light on the degree of sticking with pre-set criteria with toleration to an aggregated deviation.
-In fact, discussion has rarely been extended to the flip side of this notion, which is resilience.
+The endeavor to define the two perspectives -- robustness and resilience -- regarding a system's predictable operational outcome is explored from various angles.
+For instance, studies in automation \cite{rieger2014resilient, francis2014metric} closely associate robustness with a predefined purpose, characterized by certain values and judgments.
+Criteria like "correctness" and "validity" are then imposed to evaluate a system or component.
+This perspective, complemented by others that focus on safety and risk aversion as outlined in Section~\ref{sec:relatedsafety}, highlights the extent to which systems adhere to predefined criteria, even in the face of deviations.
+However, discussions seldom touch upon the counterpart of this concept: resilience.